lch9527/OSU-GoeaTech_Game_jam/README.md

 Attack_c takes the input of montage name and an array of combo Notifies.
 The montage will play the entire combo animation, but when time goes to combo Notifies, if the player does not press the attack key again, the entire combo animation will stop and play the Attack1-2 animation, which is the same name as combo Notifies.
 Overall, break the montage and play the rest single attack montage if the player did not press the attack key.

 Current issue:
 The combo system still needs to add more check variables about how to perform different attack modes, such as charge attack, I managed to make a charge attack with brutal force, but when character charging, the input is still disabled.
-If I have more time , I will polish this system, make it easy to use and handle more attack modes, such as adding more variables about speed to trigger a dash attack, and also rewrite this function as c++ to make it faster.
-There have so many animations from the project I did not use, they are such delicate and well-made, it is pleasure to work with those animations, and 100% deserve a more exquisite system to handle them.
-The vibration and the adaptive triggers from ps5 controller will be awesome, I am not even put my hands on the execution animation, the parry system will be also amazing, I have seen the animation, is right there!
-Not to mention the excellent sound effect.
-I feel like I am a chef and lucky enough to get a ton of top ingredients, but I only have time to do an appetizer.
-It is top enjoyment to work with those animations, the attacking animation of the katana is the same as the real world, and the model of nodachi is not just a bigger katana, I can imagine this one used on horse riding。

 =======================================================================================================================

 Climbing: